 - 1.5 teaspoons loose leaf hibiscus tea or 1 tea bag

-- 1 piece ginger root (quarter inch) taking the skin off is optional
+- 1 piece ginger root (quarter inch) taking skin off is optional

 Single Hibiscus Vodka Cocktail: